aristanetworks/ansible-cvp/CVPRACv2/README.md

 **To Install**

-Instal the official version of CvpRac then copy the cvp_apiV2 library to the CvpRac directory.
+Install the official version of CvpRac then copy the cvp_apiV2 library to the CvpRac directory.

-Ammend the cvp_client to import cvp_apiV2 instead of the original cvp_api as follows:
+Amend the cvp_client to import cvp_apiV2 instead of the original cvp_api as follows:

 #from cvprac.cvp_api import CvpApi

 #Import Updated CvpApi until cvprac is updated

 from cvprac.cvp_apiV2 import CvpApi

 **cvp_apiV2**